XSoberCarrot/XSoberCarrot/README.md

 - 👋 Hi, I’m Boxun, a Robotics master student at Johns Hopkins University.
-- 👀 I’m interested in robotic, medical imaging, and deep learning.
+- 👀 I’m interested in medical robot, medical imaging, and deep learning.
 - 🌱 I’m currently working on imaging/video guiding robot, head tracking algorithm and medical image classification and segmentation task.
 - 💞️ I’m looking to collaborate on perception robot, deep learning and medical image analysis.
 - 📫 How to reach me: Email me at bhu29@jh.edu